 Updated: April 16, 2013

 I’ll be posting the schedule here for events at which I’ll be speaking about Failed Evidence.
-All of the events will be free and open to the public.
+Most events will be free and open to the public.
 I am seeking venues and sponsors for other talks, particularly in New York, Philadelphia, San Francisco, Seattle and Los Angeles, and at colleges and universities across the country.
 Here are the events currently scheduled:

 Friday, February 21, 2014: Hon.
 Craig Washington and Sen. Rodney Ellis Criminal Law Seminar, Thurgood Marshall School of Law, Houston, Texas.
 11:00 a.m.
 Details TBA.

 Friday, March 28, 2014: Albuquerque, New Mexico.
 Details TBA.